 You can read more about Aristotle and ethnic hierarchies in relation to medical theories in Harland’s article: “‘The most ignorant peoples of all’: Ancient Ethnic Hierarchies and Pontic Peoples.”

-Source of the translation: H. Rackman, Politics, LCL (Cambridge, MA: HUP, 1932), public domain (copyright expired and not renewed), and E.S.
+Source of the translation: H. Rackham, Politics, LCL (Cambridge, MA: HUP, 1932), public domain (Rackham passed away in 1944 and copyright not renewed), adapted by Harland; E.S.
 Forster, Oeconomica (Oxford: Clarendon Press, 1920), public domain, adapted by Harland.

 [Ethnic hierarchies, climate, the four humours, and the character of peoples]